kpkaur28/BenShalomLab_M1_NetPyNE_CellReports_2023/README.md

 5. Make sure to compile the mod files:
 Navigate to the `sim` directory, then run
 `nrnivmodl mod`
+This will compile the .c files and create the directory based on the architecture.
+Make sure to compile the newly generated mod files by running the command:
+`nrnivmodl mod`

 5. Use srun command to run the parallel process: